dcomtois/summarytools/README.md

 ```

 By definition, no total rows are part of *tidy* tables, and the row
-names stored in a regular columns.
-Note that for displaying *tibbles*
+names are converted to a regular column.
+Note that for displaying
-using *Rmarkdown*, the **knitr** chunk option ‘results’ must is set to
+*tibbles* using *Rmarkdown*, the **knitr** chunk option ‘results’ should
-“markup” and not “asis”.
+is set to “markup” instead of “asis”.

 ## 5.1 Tidy Split-Group Statistics